Coparenting

-Co-parenting is an enterprise undertaken by parents who together take on the socialization, care, and upbringing of children for whom they share equal responsibility.
+Co-parenting involves parents who together take on the socialization, care, and upbringing of children for whom they share equal responsibility.
 The co-parent relationship differs from an intimate relationship between adults in that it focuses solely on the child.
 The equivalent term in evolutionary biology is bi-parental care, where parental investment is provided by both the mother and father.

-The original meaning of co-parenting was mostly related to nuclear families.
-However, since the United Nations Convention on the Rights of the Child, 20 November 1989, the principle that a child has to continue to maintain a strong relationship with both parents, even if separated, has become a more recognized right.
-Thus, the concept of co-parenting was extended to divorced and separated parents and to parents who have never lived together as well.
+The original meaning of co-parenting was mostly related to post-divorce parenting arrangements.
+Only later did the term become extended to shared parenting before divorce, i.e. in intact nuclear families.
+Since the United Nations Convention on the Rights of the Child, 20 November 1989, the principle that a child has to continue to maintain a strong relationship with both parents, even if separated, has become a more recognized right.
+The concept of co-parenting was continued to be broadened to all adults serving as parental figures or caretakers for a child--including grandparents or other family members, romantic partners, and close friends whether co-residing or not.

 Married and cohabitation parents

 Children benefit from more co-parenting, but the amount of co-parenting varies between couples.
 Bryndl Hohmann-Marriott has found that the level of collaborative co-parenting was higher among unmarried cohabitation parents and among those who married in response to pregnancy, compared to married couples that became pregnant during a marriage.

 In a shared earning/shared parenting marriage, child care is divided equally or approximately equally between the two parents.
 In a parenting marriage, the parents live and raise their children together in a purpose-based marriage without physical intimacy or expectation to share mutual romantic love.